 Depending on the type of reaction, this may result in symptoms such as the following:

 Digestive discomfort, gas, bloating, diarrhea

 Burning lips, mouth, throat, or ear canal with certain foods

 Treatment will depend on why your body is reacting to certain things.
 The first step is distinguishing between a true allergy, a sensitivity, and an intolerance (see below for details).
 You may have more than one of these reactions, however.
 By listening to your symptoms, I can usually get an idea of which reaction you're experiencing.

 If it's unclear exactly which allergens or irritants are causing your symptoms, testing is available to clarify.
-This includes skin scratch testing for environmental allergies, food sensitivity panels, and comprehensive digestive system testing.
+This includes referral for skin scratch testing for environmental allergies, food sensitivity panels, and comprehensive digestive system testing.